-With camp life pleasantly interwoven into the rural lifestyle at the farm, girls are treated to a relaxed family atmosphere where the emphasis is placed upon a variety of wholesome, noncompetitive experiences.
+With camp life pleasantly interwoven into the rural lifestyle at the farm, campers are treated to a relaxed family atmosphere where the emphasis is placed upon a variety of wholesome, noncompetitive experiences.
 Unlike other camps, at Road’s End Farm all of the counselors join the campers as knowledgeable companions in each of the camp activities.
-This camaraderie combined with the camp’s limited enrollment results in a well-supervised but largely unregimented environment in which the campers enjoy considerable freedom of choice.
+This camaraderie combined with the camp’s limited enrollment results in a mostly unregimented environment in which the campers enjoy considerable freedom of choice.
 To ensure a healthy balance between structured activities and worthwhile pursuits of an individual nature, leisure time is aptly interspersed among the horsemanship, waterfront, and farm aspects of the camp program.

 After a hearty noon meal and a quiet rest period, activities at the lake are pursued by all.
 The waterfront program is oriented toward helping campers become safe swimmers and confident in the water.
-Girls needing to improve their swimming skills do so with lessons from Red Cross qualified instructors.
-Under the watchful eyes of the lifeguard, competent swimmers are given considerable latitude at the beach including the use of the deep water rafts.
+Campers needing to improve their swimming skills do so with lessons from Red Cross qualified instructors.
+Under the watchful eyes of the lifeguard, competent swimmers are given considerable latitude at the beach, including the use of the deep water rafts.

 Canoeing is also popular, and when campers have learned to be safety-minded paddlers, they are welcome to use the camp’s canoes to explore along the lake’s shoreline or travel to its island.
-Of course, the firsthand experience acquired at the lake helps to prepare the girls for their daylong canoe trips on the Connecticut River which are considered to be special outings in the minds of many.
+Of course, the firsthand experience acquired at the lake helps to prepare the campers for their daylong canoe trips on the Connecticut River which are considered to be special outings in the minds of many.

 Activities after supper are mostly a matter of campers’ choice, and may include any of a number of favorite pastimes from a boisterous capture-the-flag game to a peaceful walk with friends to watch the sun set over Vermont’s Green Mountains.
 The time between nightfall and lights out is usually spent bedding down the horses and then sitting back sharing stories, playing games, or perhaps singing a few songs.
 Three evenings each camp session are set aside for the girls to create scrumptious sundaes, to enjoy a movie in the hayloft, and to bask in the warmth of a roaring bonfire.
-Many a starry night will find small groups of girls sleeping out hither and yon across the Farm’s expansive lawns.
+Many a starry night will find small groups of campers sleeping out hither and yon across the Farm’s expansive lawns.

 Meals and Bedtimes

 As camp activities require the energy that comes from proper nourishment and rest, mealtimes and bedtimes are important aspects of any camp program.
 At Road’s End Farm meals are prepared and served homestyle at 8:00, 1:00, and 6:00, except on Sundays when sleeping late delays breakfast an hour and dinner half an hour.
 The camp’s menu is tailored to suit the campers’ preferences without sacrificing their nutritional well-being.
 Naturally, fresh produce handpicked from the Farm’s garden enhances the healthy fare enjoyed by all, especially the vegetarians.
-Every evening around 8:15 the girls partake of snacks to tide them over until morning.
+Every evening around 8:15 the campers partake of snacks to tide them over until morning.
 Bedtimes range from 8:45 to 10:30 depending on age and are subject to change if the 7:00 wake-up is unduly sluggish.